pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 One helpful tool for modern cloud networks is the concept of multicast routing.
 Stated simply, multicast routing allows one packet to be received by many servers, but only if those servers are interested in receiving it.
 Multicast receivers -- which have to subscribe in order to receive the packets -- support a much larger (and more flat) network.
 This layout more easily scales to the cloud architecture shown above.
 Multicasting is generally faster and more efficient for certain payloads; unlike broadcast packets, multicast packets are not examined by every NIC in the packet's path.

 For example, all IPv6 communications are multicast, so there's no ARP.
-Instead, a process called [neighbour discovery](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol) (NDP) is used.
+Instead, a process called [neighbour discovery](https://en.wikipedia.org/wiki/Neighbor_Discovery_Protocol)`↗` (NDP) is used.
 But IPv4 networks can also handle multicast transactions.
 Both IPv4 and IPv6 protocols support [multicast address blocks](https://en.wikipedia.org/wiki/Multicast_address)`↗`, which enable multicasting.

 A multicasting server sends one packet, and the network handles replication and addressing (multiplexing) of the packets to the subscribed servers.
 Multicast is a one-way protocol: any responses have to be sent by other protocols.
 For larger server farms, multicast is a good way to handle things like a software update or a database refresh.
-Two special protocols handle subscriptions: [IGMP](https://en.wikipedia.org/wiki/Internet_Group_Management_Protocol), used by individual IPv4 receivers, and [PIM](https://en.wikipedia.org/wiki/Protocol_Independent_Multicast), which is used by L3 devices (like routers)`↗` to manage multicast "trees" across a network or subnet.
+Two special protocols handle subscriptions: [IGMP](https://en.wikipedia.org/wiki/Internet_Group_Management_Protocol)`↗`, used by individual IPv4 receivers, and [PIM](https://en.wikipedia.org/wiki/Protocol_Independent_Multicast)`↗`, which is used by L3 devices (like routers) to manage multicast "trees" across a network or subnet.